The Noahide Commandment for Courts of Law

 1. What is the scope of G-d’s commandment for Judgments (“Dinim” in Hebrew) for Gentiles?

 2. The basic Torah laws of the Seven Commandments for Gentiles as compiled by Maimonides (RambaM), in Laws of Kings. chapter 9.
 The opinion of Nachmanides (RambaN) differs in regard to Dinim.
-How do their opinions overlap and how do they differ, and what is the majority/practical opinion to be followed?
+How do their opinions overlap and how do they differ, and what is the majority/practical opinion to follow?

-4. Under what conditions is a Gentile court permitted to function according to the Torah-based parameters?
+4. Under what conditions is a Gentile court permitted to function according to Torah-based parameters?
 This includes the requirement for Noahide-observant courts to be authorized by a Noahide-observant government and society.

-5. What is the halachic (Torah-law) status of the modern-day courts in the Gentile nations?
+5. What is the halachic (Torah-law) status of modern-day courts in the Gentile nations?
 In what respects do they fulfill G-d’s commandment for Dinim?

 7. Under what conditions are Gentile courts fully justified within halacha to utilize judges and/or witnesses who don’t fulfill the requirements for Noahide-observant courts, or to use time in prison or fines, etc., as punishments for violations of the Seven Commandments?